jspv/teslajson/README.md

-# teslajson
+# teslatools
-Simple Python class to access the Tesla JSON API.
+Simple Python class to access the Tesla JSON API, tools to poll, store, and report on the data.

-Written by Greg Glockner
+## Project Goals
+0. Modify the code originally written by and forked from Greg Glockner to support logging vehicle output to AWS S3 via Kinesis Firehose. (**complete**)
+0. Update Greg's parser tools to work from S3 datastore (in progress)
+0. Create automation/cloudformations to:
+  0. Build and setup Kinesis delivery stream and associated policy for write access (**complete**)
+  0. Dedicated S3 bucket for the stream as well as a separate area for storing token data and an area for static html-based tools (not started)
+  0. Lambda or similar to parse and index the JSON data (not started)
+  0. Scrips to easily add the poller to an EC2 instance (not started)
+0. S3 based HTML tools to access and report on vehicle data (not started)

+# Tool Descriptions

-## Description
+## teslajson.py

 This is a simple Python interface to the [Tesla JSON API](https://tesla-api.timdorr.com/).
 With this, you can query your vehicle, control charge settings, turn on the air conditioning, and